Parks in Hanoi. Photo by Aaron Joel Santos

 Vietnam has closely monitored the novel coronavirus (COVID-19) outbreak since its start, and has installed a series of proactive, comprehensive measures to ensure the safety of its citizens and travellers.

 The Ministry of Defense has designated four hospitals to handle potential cases and the government has set up 45 Quick Response medical teams to assist hospitals nationwide.
 Travellers in the country who visited mainland China within the past 14 days have been placed in quarantine, and areas in Vinh Phuc Province reporting confirmed infections have been zoned off and placed in quarantine for 20 days.
-Vietnam so far has seven recoveries and no deaths from COVID-19, and most tourism destinations have not been affected.
+Visitors coming from South Korea, Italy, Iran and China will be required to submit a declaration of health upon entering the country and submit to quarantine should they be required.
+Vietnam so far has had full recoveries and no deaths from COVID-19, and most tourism destinations have not been affected.

 Before traveling to Vietnam, be sure to purchase insurance for your trip.
 Two months before you leave, you should also consult your doctor or local travel clinic for the latest information on health risks in Vietnam and to receive any vaccinations you may need.